Ziezi/Introduction-to-MATLAB-Octave-and-Numerical-Methods-for-Engineers/README.md

 6.Exercise13: Find indexes of elements within array that satisfy: $|A[i] - a| < eps$.

-7.Exercise14: Modify the values of an array such that they satisfy: min < val < max.
+7.Exercise14: Modify the values of an array such that they satisfy: $min < val < max$.

-8.Exercise14b:Script applying [boundedA] = myBoundingArray(A, top, bottom).
+8.Exercise14b:Script applying `[boundedA] = myBoundingArray(A, top, bottom)`.

-9.Exercise2: Create a matrix filled with 1's

-% in checker board pattern.
+9.Exercise2: Create a matrix filled with 1's in checker board pattern.

 10.Exercise3: Calculate area of a triangle.